 What is Teen DV Month?

-TeenDVMonth is a national effort to raise awareness about abuse in teen and 20-something relationships and promote programs that prevent it during the month of February.
+TeenDVMonth (or TDVAM) is a national effort to raise awareness about abuse in teen and 20-something relationships and promote programs that prevent it during the month of February.
 Even the White House issues an official proclamation!

 Why Get Involved?